exonum/exonum-doc/src/home/design-overview.md

 ## Transaction processing

 Transactions are the main entity Exonum works with.
-They represent atomic patch that should be applied to users data.
-Any node can generate transactions, however these transactions need to be checked and approved before they will be concidered as accepted ones.
+They represent atomic patch that should be applied to users' data.
+Any node can generate transactions, however these transactions need to be checked and approved before they will be considered as accepted ones.

 Exonum gathers transactions into blocks and approve the whole block atomically.
 If transaction has not been written to any block yet, it is